 Lead: We are all asked to lead our families, businesses, and communities.
 We notice when leaders step up and when they are absent.
 I believe that being financially successful is an exercise in leadership.
 It requires us to balance our hard and soft skills: discipline, accountability, empathy…all of them.
 This is where I am most proud of our Morton Brown team.
 I see accountability and initiative all around me.
 I hear the comforting conversations as well as the firm ones.
 We can never predict, but we were and are prepared for what can come.
 I am fortunate to be surrounded by great people doing the work that every advisory team should be doing: stepping up, communicating principles, and leading.

 These conditions of isolation could last longer than we expect, but they will pass.
 In the meantime, we will be present by sharing our thoughts with you here and in new, exciting forms.
 Look for Coffee with Katie to become a virtual experience.
-We will share my video conversations with smart people who are bringing their talents to help others now.
+We will share my Leading with Purpose podcast featuring conversations with smart people who are leading into the future.
 We want to hear from you, too.
 Because building a community, even if it is distant, is what we set out to do in the first place.